coverclock/com-diag-hazer/README.md

 If you don't install libraries, binaries, and scripts in one of the usual system locations like ```/usr/local/lib``` and ```/usr/local/bin``` (I typically don't), you can temporarily modify your environment so that the linker and your shell can find them.
-This bash include script is an artifact of the build process and sets the ```PATH``` and
+This bash sourcing script is an artifact of the build process and sets the ```PATH``` and
 ```LD_LIBRARY_PATH``` environmental variables and exports them.